Mary Kay Hill Policy Director 307-777-8239

 Mary Kay Hill has worked on the development and implementation of education policy in Wyoming since 1995.
 She advises Governor Mead on education issues from preschool through workforce.
 She is also asked to coordinate special projects as needed.
 Mary Kay served as Policy Director to former Governor Jim Geringer from 1995 through 1998.
 She has worked in leadership roles at the Wyoming Department of Education and at the School Facilities Department.
 She was Media Director for U.S. Senator Alan Simpson for ten years before returning to Wyoming.
 A fourth generation Wyoming citizen, Mary Kay and her husband, Bill, are the parents of two children.
 All four members of the Hill family are graduates of the University of Wyoming.

-Jerimiah L. Rieman serves Governor Matthew H. Mead as his Director of Strategic Initiatives – ENDOW (Economically Needed Diversity Options for Wyoming).
-Governor Mead created the ENDOW Initiative to develop a comprehensive, action-based approach to diversify Wyoming’s economy.
+Jerimiah L. Rieman serves Governor Matthew H. Mead as Director of Economic Diversification Strategy and Initiatives.
+Governor Mead created the ENDOW (Economically Needed Diversity Options for Wyoming) Initiative to develop a comprehensive, action-based approach to diversify Wyoming’s economy.
 Jerimiah previously served Governor Mead as his Natural Resource Policy Director.
 Prior to joining Governor Mead’s Policy Office in 2011, Jerimiah served as administrator of the Wyoming Workforce Development Council.
 During that time, he also served as Policy and Legislative Advisor to the Department of Workforce Services.
-Jerimiah graduated from Colorado State University with a Bachelors of Science degree in Natural Resource Recreation and Tourism in 2001.
-The fifth generation Wyoming native also is a 2009 graduate of Leadership Wyoming.
-Jerimiah enjoys skiing, mountain biking, and Wyoming’s great outdoors.
+Jerimiah graduated from Colorado State University with a Bachelor of Science degree in Natural Resource Recreation and Tourism in 2001.
+The fifth-generation Wyoming native also is a 2009 graduate of Leadership Wyoming.
+Jerimiah enjoys skiing, mountain biking and Wyoming’s great outdoors.
 He and his wife Kristen are the proud parents of identical twin boys Boden and Potter.

 Nephi Cole Policy Advisor 307-777-3691